cs6006/cs6006.github.io/content/blog/second.md

       ```
     First I asked my machine to please tell me the biggest number it can handle.
     Then I added one to it.
-    The answer was a rather small number; note that we've gone negative.
+    The answer was a rather small number; note that we've gone deeply negative.
     In fact, it was the smallest number my machine can handle.

     We have clever ways of checking for overflow, but here's the thing:
     addition accompanied by a check for overflow is _way_ more expensive than a plain addition.
-    We want to run these special checks incredibly judiciously.
+    We want to run these special checks judiciously.
-    As an analogy, consider a person who gives their car a 75-minute inspection every time they want to drive it ten minutes to work.
+    As an analogy, consider a person who gives their car a 75-minute inspection every morning before driving ten minutes to work.
     They'll be safe, but they'll also be late.
     Checking the car before each big family road trip is probably enough.